gradle/gradle/subprojects/docs/src/docs/release/notes.md

 	* Add `maxHeapSize` property to `FindBugs` task to allow setting the max heap size for spawned FindBugs java process
 	* Add `contentsCompression` property to Zip and Tar task to specify the compression level of the archive

+* Kallin Nagelberg - Fixed grammar in the SourceSetOutput documentation

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).